 An applicant has the right to cancel the Enrollment Agreement without financial penalty within three business days, excluding weekends and holidays, of signing the agreement prior to the first class day of the session for which the agreement was made.
-All monies paid by the applicant will be refunded to the student within a 45-day period following their cancellation notice.
+All monies paid by the applicant will be refunded to the student within 30-days.

-An applicant who cancels within 3 business days of signing the Enrollment Agreement is entitled to receive a refund of all monies paid by the applicant, minus enrollment fee of \$150, even if the cancellation notice is given after the first class day of the session for which the agreement was made.
+An applicant who cancels within 3 business days of signing the Enrollment Agreement is entitled to receive a refund of all monies paid by the applicant.